SHIVAMBRATJHA2005/Predictive-Diabetes-Detection/README.md

 ---

-## 🚀 Live App
+## 🚀 Production

-Try the deployed version here 👉 [Diabetes Risk Predictor App](https://diabetes-indicator.streamlit.app/)
+The project is deployed using streamlit https://diabetes-detection-model.streamlit.app

 ---